-Now if you really don’t want to eat bacon, I understand.
-No, actually I don’t, but I promise I won’t judge.
-Bacon has been a new addition to the curried pumpkin soup I am used to making and it is also really great without it.
+Now if you really don't want to eat bacon, I understand.
+No, actually I don't, but I promise I won't judge.
+Bacon has been a new addition to the curried pumpkin soup I am used to making but it is also really great without it.

 Try serving this soup in hollowed out mini pumpkins like this Curried Pumpkin Soup with Maple and Ginger Caramelized Onions for some serious autumn cuteness.

 Recipe adapted (aka: bacon was added) from Food.com

 If you make this Curried Pumpkin Soup with Maple Onions and Bacon make sure to snap a pic and tag @theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you create.

 - 4 slices of bacon